Car-ram-el/oops_notes/README.md

 friend class class_1; // all class_1 funcs. are friend of class_2 (it's a friend class)
 ```

 ### This ptr

-refers to current instance of class
+= local *object ptr* in every instance member, or non-static, function containing address of the caller object (aka refers to current instance, or caller object, of class)

+Ptr contains address of the data type for which it's defined.
+Hence `this` points to object type.

+Can't be modified.

 Can be used to-
 1. Declare indexers (The C/C++ indexer uses the parser to create a database of your source and header files that provides the basis for C/C++ search, navigation features and parts of content assist.
 The indexer runs on a background thread and reacts to resource change events such as: C/C++ project creation/deletion.)